Top NIH nutrition researcher studying ultraprocessed foods departs, citing censorship under Kennedy

 Further, Hall wrote, “I’ve also experienced incidences of censorship in my ability to discuss our research.”

-“Most concerning,” he said, “was a recent intervention by a HHS communications director regarding media coverage of our study on brain responses to ultra-processed foods.”
+He detailed what he called an intervention by HHS “regarding media coverage of our study on brain responses to ultra-processed foods.”

 The study, published March 4 in the journal Cell Metabolism, used brain imaging to see whether consuming ultraprocessed milkshakes high in fat and sugar caused reactions in dopamine similar to addictive drugs.